 The assignment of grades is solely the teacher's responsibility, and the principal will support grades assigned by the teacher with appropriate documentation.
 However, teachers must be willing and able at all times to discuss grades with parents and to provide evidence of the grade earned and assigned.

 Ongoing communication and sharing of instructional goals, expectations, and student progress with families should occur in a timely and constructive manner.
-Infinite Campus and grade books must be current at all times; grades entered weekly.
-The grade book is a hard copy, hand written document to provide evidence of grade accuracy and to serve as a backup in case of computer malfunction.
+Infinite Campus and grade books must be current at all times with grades entered weekly.

 Homework